An apprenticeship in folk tale and living tradition

 • You are a teacher, facilitator, celebrant, or creative seeking deeper foundations

 No prior experience is required.
-Only commitment and curiosity.

 THE JOURNEY

-1 Finding stories (Learning Phase)
+1. Finding Stories (Learning Phase)

 • Memory, imagination, sources